 You will need to have some kind of mask on a layer before you see any effect of the Luma Range feature.
 You can actually create a Luma Range on an Empty Layer, but you will not see any effect before you apply some sort of mask.

 - Go to the Layers tool.
 Long-press the New Layer icon and select New Filled Layer.
-Alternatively, long-press the Mask icon and select Draw Mask (B), Draw Linear Gradient Mask (L) or Draw Radial Gradient Mask (T) and create a mask.
+Alternatively, create a new empty Layers and select Draw Mask (B), Draw Linear Gradient Mask (L) or Draw Radial Gradient Mask (T) to create a mask.

 - Enable Display Mask to see what parts of the image the Luma Range mask will affect.